Sn0wfly/codedump/README.md

 - **Selected Files List**: Quick overview of files included in the dump
 - **Adjustable Panels**: Resize panels using draggable dividers
 - **Refresh Button**: Reload the current directory to pick up newly added or modified files without having to reselect the directory
+- **Folder Structure Generator**: Create a visual representation of your folder structure with proper indentation, showing only the selected files and folders

 ##### How to use: